 In Bad Medicine, former prosecutor Charlotte Bismuth meticulously recounts the jaw dropping details of this criminal case that would span four years, culminating in a landmark trial.
 As a new assistant district attorney and single mother, Bismuth worked tirelessly with her team to bring Dr. Li to justice.
 Bad Medicine is a chilling story of corruption and greed and an important look at the role individual doctors play in America’s opioid epidemic.

 Charlotte Bismuth started her legal career at the firm of Debevoise & Plimpton, LLP, and joined the New York County District Attorney’s Office in 2008 as an appellate attorney.
 In 2010, she transferred into the Office of the Special Narcotics Prosecutor, which prosecutes felony narcotics crimes within the City’s five boroughs.
 She is a graduate of Columbia University, Columbia Law School, and the Instituts d’etudes politiques in Paris.
-She lives in New York City with her husband and three children.
+She lives in New York City with her husband and children.

 Publisher: Atria/One Signal Publishers (January 19, 2021)